libusb/hidapi/BUILD.md

 ### Mac:

-make sure you have XCode installed and its Command Line Tools.
+Make sure you have XCode installed and its Command Line Tools.

 ### Windows: